storj/ipfs-user-mapping-proxy/README.md

 `PROXY_TARGET` must be set to the HTTP API URL of the IPFS node.
 The proxy will redirect all incoming requests to this address.

 `PROXY_DATABASE_URL` must be set to a Postgres or CockroachDB database URL.

+If `PROXY_LOG_FILE` is not set, the logs are printed to the standard error.

+`PROXY_LOG_LEVEL` sets the log level.
+The default level is INFO.

 `PROXY_DEBUG_ADDR` can be set to a specific `[host]:port` address to listen on for the debug endpoints.
 If not set, the debug endpoints will listen on a random port on the localhost.